-- (1) The Board may charge a class or subclass with the cost of investigations, inspections and other services provided to the class or subclass for the prevention of injuries and illnesses. - (2) A charge under subsection (1) may be levied on the class or subclass by way of an assessment.
+The Board may charge a class or subclass with the cost of investigations, inspections and other services provided to the class or subclass for the prevention of injuries and illnesses.

 - (1) The Board must continue and maintain the accident fund - (a) for payment of compensation, outlays and expenses under the compensation provisions, - (b) for payment of expenses incurred in, the Board's administration of this Act, ...